zkLinkProtocol/zklink-docs/docs/flows/transfer.md

 | transfer.ts | The time stamp for this transaction |

 ---
-## Step 2: Check and execute
+## Step 2: Check and Execute

-The zkLink service verifies the the withdrawal request to ensure:
+The zkLink service verifies the transfer request.

-- valid signature
-- the initiator has enough balance
-- the request has not expired
-- the request has never been executed before

-Once it passes, the zkLink service will execute the transaction request and send the token from the source address to the target address.
+Once it passes, the zkLink service executes the transaction request and sends the token from the source address to the target address.

 ---
-## Step 3&4: Commit and prove
+## Step 3: Commit
 The transfer is included in a batch and committed to L1.

-The zkLink L2 service generates a validity proof and uploads it separately to L1 for verification.

 ---
+## Step 4: Prove
+The zkLink L2 service generates a validity proof and separately uploads it to L1 for verification.

+---
 ## Step 5: Verification

-The zkLink L1 smart contract verifies the `r_proof` using zero knowledge, and emits log( `final_root`).
+The zkLink L1 smart contract verifies the proof using zero knowledge and emits log( `final_root`).

 ---
-## Step 6: Send executed_tx to L1
+## Step 6: Send Executed Transaction to L1
 The transfer is settled with finality.